Bohr model: Rydberg formula

-Despite many attempts, no theory of the atom could reproduce these relatively simple formula.
+Despite many attempts, no theory of the atom could reproduce these relatively simple formulae.

-In Bohr's theory describing the energies of transitions or quantum jumps between orbital energy levels is able to explain these formula.
-For the hydrogen atom Bohr starts with his derived formula for the energy released as a free electron moves into a stable circular orbit indexed by $\tau$:
+In Bohr's theory, describing the energies of transitions or quantum jumps between orbital energy levels can explain the Rydberg formula.
+For the hydrogen atom, Bohr starts with his derived formula for the energy released as a free electron moves into a stable circular orbit indexed by $\tau$: